laurent-bientz/php-garmin-connect/README.md

 ## Tweak

-If you want to remove/add some distances, feel free to edit [these lines](https://github.com/laurent-bientz/php-garmin-connect/blob/master/index.php#L19-L55)
+If you want to remove/add some distances, feel free to edit [these lines](https://github.com/laurent-bientz/php-garmin-connect/blob/master/index.php#L21-L57)

-If you want to refresh old data, simply delete the file `data/records.json`.
+If you want to refresh data:
+* `?refresh` to force refresh current year
+* `?refresh=all` to force refresh all years

 ## Credits